Fatland: Pottstown Expressway

 In 1951, following 138 years of family ownership, Herbert Johnson Wetherill sold Mill Grove to Montgomery County to create a bird sanctuary and house museum honoring John James Audubon.
 Twenty-five years later, it was announced that the planned route for the Pottstown Expressway was to go through the Audubon property.
 Camiel was credited with / blamed for applying political pressure to reroute the superhighway around the bird sanctuary:

 Central to the arguments concerning politicians appears to be the controversial "Camiel Loop."
 [Montgomery County Planning Commission associate director] Plutte said that the cost of rerouting the Pottstown Expressway around the home of Peter J. Camiel caused the price of the highway to jump from $5 million to $8 million, and most recently to more than $10 million in the past six months.
 As the highway leaves the connection with Betzwood Bridge and aims northwest toward Pottstown, it veers sharply south [sic west], down and around Camiel's farm, "Fatland."
 The parabolic dip in the road mean several miles of additional roadway, roadway that Pottstown was denied.
 Plutte said the Camiel loop was installed to avert a "potential challenge" arising out of an environmental study.
 Camiel's farm is near the Audubon Sanctuary, which according to original plans, would have had to surrender land to the highway crews.
-Federal funds, which pay for 70 per cent of the Pottstown Expressway, could be jeopardized by the taking of the park land, Plutte said.
+Federal funds, which pay for 70 percent of the Pottstown Expressway, could be jeopardized by the taking of the park land, Plutte said.

 Whether Camiel acted from selfish or selfless motives (or a combination of both), the rerouting of the Pottstown Expressway spared Mill Grove – now a National Historic Landmark – and minimized the adverse effect on Fatland.
 The Camiels owned the property for 44 years, and were buried together in its private cemetery.